Jenny Lind's tour of America: Background

 In August 1850, before Lind left England, sailing from Liverpool on the paddle steamer Atlantic, Barnum arranged for her to give two farewell concerts at the city's Philharmonic Hall.
 Of her arrival in Liverpool, The Observer wrote that her reception "was equal to any ever experienced by the most illustrious or royal visitor.
 Each day a crowd gathered round her hotel, the Britannia Adelphi, and followed the carriage wherever it went."
 The first concert was a performance of Messiah conducted by Benedict, the second a mixed recital with serious and light items.
-She was, according to an eye-witness, "literally 'bombarded' with bouquets.
+She was, according to an eyewitness, "literally 'bombarded' with bouquets.
 She could scarcely make her way out of the orchestra, there was such a heap of flowers in all possible shapes."
 On the day of her embarkation she was cheered off by thousands of well-wishers on both banks of the River Mersey, and salutes were fired from the shore.
 A critic engaged by Barnum to cover the concert wrote of the enthusiasm of the Liverpool public and its grief at Lind's imminent departure.
 This review was widely circulated in English, European and American newspapers a week before Lind arrived in New York.
 During the voyage she and Benedict gave two concerts for the passengers and crew of the Atlantic.
 In her travelling party, with Benedict and Belletti, were her companion, Miss Alimanzioni, and her secretary, Max Hjortsberg.